tinode/ios/README.md

 ### Not Done Yet

 * Previews not generated for videos, links or docs.
 * No video messages.
-No video or audio calling.
-* Typing indicators.
+* No typing indicators.
 * No support for switching between multiple backends.
-* Mentions, hashtags.
+* No mentions, hashtags.
-* End-to-End encryption.
+* End-to-End encryption not implemented.

 ## Dependencies